Alvin and the Chipmunks: The Road Chip

-Alvin and the Chipmunks: The Road Chip is a 2015 American live-action animated comedy road movie directed by Walt Becker and written by Randi Mayem Singer and Adam Sztykiel.
+Alvin and the Chipmunks: The Road Chip is a 2015 American musical comedy film directed by Walt Becker and written by Randi Mayem Singer and Adam Sztykiel.
 It is based on the characters Alvin and the Chipmunks created by Ross Bagdasarian Sr. and the Chipettes created by Janice Karman.
-It is the fourth and final installment in the live-action Alvin and the Chipmunks film series and the sequel to Alvin and the Chipmunks: Chipwrecked (2011).
+It is the fourth and final installment in the live-action Alvin and the Chipmunks film series, following Alvin and the Chipmunks: Chipwrecked (2011).
 The ensemble cast includes Jason Lee, Tony Hale, Kimberly Williams-Paisley and Josh Green.
-Justin Long, Matthew Gray Gubler and Jesse McCartney all reprise their voice roles as the Chipmunks, while Kaley Cuoco, Anna Faris and Christina Applegate voices the Chipettes, with the former replacing Amy Poehler as the voice of Eleanor in the film.
+Justin Long, Matthew Gray Gubler, Jesse McCartney, Christina Applegate and Anna Faris reprise their voice roles from the first three films with Kaley Cuoco replacing Amy Poehler.
 The plot centers on the Chipmunks (Alvin, Simon, and Theodore) as they head to Miami after believing that Dave Seville will propose to his girlfriend Samantha, who has a son who bullies the Chipmunks.

 Alvin and the Chipmunks: The Road Chip was released in the United States on December 18, 2015, by 20th Century Fox.
-The film received generally negative reviews from critics, despite being deemed an improvement over its predecessors.
-It grossed $234.8 million worldwide against a $90 million budget, making it the lowest-grossing entry in the series.
+It received negative reviews from critics and grossed $234.8 million against its $90 million budget, becoming the lowest-grossing entry in the franchise.
+At the 36th Golden Raspberry Awards, Cuoco won a Razzie for Worst Actress.

+An untitled animated reboot film is scheduled to be released in 2028.